willjjacobs/dora/README.md

 (opens in a new window, it will take a while for the image to appear)

+Unfortunately, there is a bug in Dora Server where the HTTP server is running in its own thread it is not responsive to CTRL-C. Therefore, the user will have to kill the python processes using the terminal command `pkill` in Linux and MacOS.
+Windows users can just close the terminal windows.
+This will be fixed in later iterations.

 Testing:

 Before testing, be sure issue the command `pip install pytest pytest-cov pytest-pythonpath` to install the PyTest module and necessary plugins.